lino-framework/welfare/docs/specs/plausibility.rst

 ..
 This document is part of the test suite.
 To test only this document, run::

-  $ python setup.py test -s tests.DocsTests.test_plausibility
+  $ python setup.py test -s tests.SpecsTests.test_plausibility

 This is a tested document: